On Fence Building

 A couple of rules

 Generally speaking you won’t need to get a building permit to build a fence.
 However, you should check with your local building department to find out more about local fence building rules.
 They do exist.
 In our area for example, fences cannot exceed 6’ in height and must not protrude into a side or front yard setback.
 Front yard fences are must not exceed three-feet or so and must look a certain way.
 In some areas community approval is required before a fence can be altered or built.
 Rule of thumb: don’t spend your money on fencing material until you find out WHO the boss is and WHAT the rules are.
+Speak with the experts from a fencing company to discuss the materials and decide which one best suits your budget and preferences.

 Certain types of wood are better for use outdoors than others.
 Pressure treated wood is best, but cedar and redwood are also quite good.
 Practically any kind of wood can be used for a painted fence.
 Keep in mind that painted fences must be regularly recoated to maintain a waterproof surface and to insure lasting quality of non-weather-resistant woods such as Fir and Pine.
 A good alternative to painting is heavy body stain.
 With stain there is no worry about chipping and splitting.
 However, recoating is required every several years.
 Even the best outdoor woods will last longer and look better if protected with a wood preservative.
 We have always used an oil-base product.
 Water base products just don’t last.
 It also is important know that water doesn’t bead on a properly treated wood surface.
 The TV commercials you see are deceiving.
 Wax makes water bead on wood.
 That’s because wax seals the surface causing it to be smooth – and the water beads.
 What you really want is an oil base product that gets down into the pores of the wood.
 A wax job will last for about three- to six-months where oil will last for a year or two.
 Wax evaporates into the air over four times faster than oil.
 In other words, the wax will disappear in no time.